National Floral Design Day (February 28)

 Who Invented It?

-The holiday was inspired by Carl Rittner, founder of the Rittners School of Floral Design.
+The holiday honors Carl Rittner, founder of the Rittners School of Floral Design.
+His work helped shape modern floral education and professional training for florists across the U.S.

 The History of the Holiday